CineDev/NSTextStorage-with-paragraph-tracking/README.md

 As a result, you now get an opportunity to track changes by paragraph and reflect those changes to your model and make it easy to persist with, let's say, Core Data.

+## Usage:
-Just include DescriptedTextStorage.swift and ParagraphDescriptor.swift in your project.
+Just include DescriptedTextStorage.swift, ParagraphDescriptor.swift and CustromAttributes.swift in your project.
 Optionally you can add DescriptedTextStorageTests.swift in the Unit Test target of your project to make sure everything works fine.

 ### Basic Algorhythm Description:
 The ParagraphDescriptor struct basically holds the identifier of the paragraph and its range in the text storage.